Poppys Wild Kitchen

 🏆 Top tip

-Chill star fruit for several hours or overnight before making the salad.
+Chill fruit for several hours or overnight before making the salad.
 Star fruit is extra-crisp, juicy, and refreshing when prepared this way.

 Star fruit on tree.